 Microsoft Office is the quintessential business tool.
 Still, when it comes to many of its commonly used components, like Excel (opens in new tab) and Word, many of us are self-taught.
 By not learning them under the guidance of an expert, we miss out on many of the nested productivity (opens in new tab) tools in these software.

 Just like Excel, Microsoft Word too encapsulates a lot of hidden potential behind its deceptively simple looking interface.
-You can make your documents look more elegant and professional, once you master Word’s advanced tools that aren’t immediately apparent from a casual perusal of its menus.
+Once you master Word’s advanced tools you can make your documents look more elegant and professional, using options that aren’t immediately apparent from a casual perusal of its menus.

-In this guide, we’ll roundup some of the best Microsoft Word courses that you can use to enhance your word processing skills.
-There’s even something for experienced campaigners to help them learn new tricks and save time.
+In this guide, we’ll roundup some of the best Microsoft Word courses that you can use to enhance your word processing skills, regardless as to whether you're a complete beginner or an advanced user.

-- We've also featured the best Excel online courses.
+We've also featured the best online learning platforms (opens in new tab).

 If you are an absolute green horn to word processing, then let Microsoft handhold you through the basics.
 The makers of the software have a nice free 'Introductory training to Word', which is as good a starting point as any.
 The training is made of short video demonstrations and screencasts, which are followed by several textual step-by-step tutorials that are nicely illustrated to help you get working knowledge with the word processor.

 The good thing about the training is that since its covers the absolute basics, most of its lessons are applicable to various versions of the software, going from the Microsoft 365 to Word 2019, and Word 2016.
 Some lessons are applicable to even older versions such as Word 2013, Word 2010 and even Word 2007.

 While most of the lessons are divided on specific tasks, such as formatting text and laying out pages, there’s also a special section titled “Use Word for school“ that covers several Word techniques that’ll be of help in an educational setting.